 With the COVID-19 pandemic and the deliberate actions of some political leaders, inflammatory and xenophobic rhetoric has put Asian American and Pacific Islander (AAPI) persons, families, communities, and businesses at risk.
-Despite public outry, and increasing racism against AAPI persons, some of our nation's leaders continue to choose nomenclature for the novel coronavirus (COVID-19), such as the "Chinese Virus" and the "Kung Plu," which adversely impacts and endangers the lives of the most rapidly growing ethnic group in the country.
+Despite public outcry, and increasing racism against AAPI persons, some of our nation's leaders continue to choose nomenclature for the novel coronavirus (COVID-19), such as the "Chinese Virus" and the "Kung Flu," which adversely impacts and endangers the lives of the most rapidly growing ethnic group in the country.
 Accordingly, this has led to increasing rates of bullying, harassment, assault, and other hate crimes (including killings) against AAPI persons.

 There has been a surge of xenophobic violence against Asian American and Pacific Islanders, with 3,795 documented anti-AAPI hate incidents across the country between March 19, 2020 and February 28, 2021.
-We recognize that Have proceed to entirely new, as AAPI communities have been subjected to violence, discrimination, and stereotyping throughout U.S.
+We recognize that many more go unreported.
+We further recognize that these issues are not entirely new, as AAPI communities have been subjected to violence, discrimination, and stereotyping throughout U.S. history.